KaihuaTang/kaihuatang.github.io/index.md

 ## News
 - **[Seq.
 2024]** I was selected as one of [the world's top 2% scientists (7566 out of 399064 in Artificial Intelligence)](https://topresearcherslist.com/Home/Search?AuthFull=tang%2C+kaihua).
 - **[Mar.
 2024]** I received the Outstanding New Employee Award 2023 & Future Star Award 2023 of SRC.
 - **[Oct.
-2023]** Our developed on-device LLM was released at the China Mobile Global Partners Conference 2023.
+2023]** Our developed on-device LLM for smart home terminals was released at the China Mobile Global Partners Conference 2023.
 - **[Sep.
 2023]** One Paper was accepted to NeurIPS 2023.
 - **[Jul.
 2022]** We are organizing the <a href="http://www.causalityinvision.com" target="_blank">2st Causality in Vision Workshop</a> at ECCV 2022.
 - **[Jul.
 2022]** I was recognized as an <a href="https://icml.cc/Conferences/2022/Reviewers" target="_blank">outstanding reviewer (Top 10%)</a> for ICML 2022.